Kaspersky vs Avast | Everything You Need to Know (2018)

 According to OPSWAT – a company that releases monthly reports on the market share of leading antivirus companies – Avast leads the table with a dominating 19.64% of the total antivirus market share, followed by ESET (13.31%) and Malwarebytes (12.9%).
 Kaspersky Lab is last on the list, with only 3.86% of the market share.

 On download.com – which is the world’s most popular software download portal – Avast has remarkably more overall total downloads than Kaspersky.

 So, Avast is the clear winner in this category.

-Kaspersky’s free offering might not be as fully-featured as Avast’s, but its premium suites, namely Kaspersky Internet Security and Kaspersky Total Security, are worth every penny, as they include a wide array of features along with great malware protection and minimal system impact.
+Kaspersky’s free offering might not be as fully-featured as Avast’s but its top-tier premium suites (namely Kaspersky Internet Security and Kaspersky Total Security) are worth every penny.
+Both include a wide array of features along with great malware protection and minimal system impact.

 Avast vs AVG | The Ultimate Comparison (2018)